delabassee/devnexus/step/oci-signup.md

     ![](../images/lab1-signup-for-freetier-2021.png)

-3. If your email wasn't recognized or you're using a different email address, you will need to provide additional information.
-Please ask for assistance!
+3. If your email wasn't recognized, please ask for assistance!

 4. Enter details for your new Oracle Cloud account.
     * You can choose almost anything for your **Cloud Account Name**.
 Make sure to write it down as you'll need it later to sign in.